First Walkers

 • Bowlegs: A condition where the legs curve outward at the knees, creating a bowed appearance when standing.
 If the bowlegs are severe or persist beyond the expected age range—usually around 2-3 years old—it may be a sign of an underlying issue.

-• Flat feet: It's common for young children's feet to be flat or to have a very low arch.
+• Flat feet: It's common for young children to have flat feet or a very low arch.
 Their feet are still developing, and the arch will likely form over time.
 As children grow, their feet typically develop more structure.

-• Knock-Knees: When the legs curve inward at the knees, creating a knocked appearance when standing.
-Knees may touch when the feet are kept apart.
+• Knock-knees: When the legs curve inward at the knees, creating a knocked appearance when standing.
+The Knees may also touch when the feet are kept apart.

 • Metatarsus Adductus: A foot deformity where the forefoot is pointed inwards, with the toes and metatarsals (foot bones) angled towards the midline.